Code-Institute-Submissions/Second-Milestone-Project-Tic-Tac-Toe/README.md

 To convert the youtube video to mp3 I used the [following website](https://youtubetomp3music.com/en5/)

 ## Deployments
--My project was built and it is stored on Github I created a master branch for the project in the following way: Go to your GitHub account and select “New Repository” from the drop down menu Next to the owner after the / add a short name to repository Select add README file and add .gitignore file Create repository
+- My project was built and it is stored on Github I created a master branch for the project in the following way: Go to your GitHub account and select “New Repository” from the drop down menu Next to the owner after the / add a short name to repository Select add README file and add .gitignore file Create repository
--If you wish to clone: On GitHub navigate to the main page of the repository Click clone or download green button Click on the copy icon at the end of the https:// link Open the terminal Navigate to the location where the repository is going to be stored With the repository URL enter the following $ git clone https://github.com/ZitaBalint/Second-Milestone-Project-Tic-Tac-Toe.git Press enter and the local repository was created
+- If you wish to clone: On GitHub navigate to the main page of the repository Click clone or download green button Click on the copy icon at the end of the https:// link Open the terminal Navigate to the location where the repository is going to be stored With the repository URL enter the following $ git clone https://github.com/ZitaBalint/Second-Milestone-Project-Tic-Tac-Toe.git Press enter and the local repository was created
--The site is published at https://zitabalint.github.io/Second-Milestone-Project-Tic-Tac-Toe/
+- The site is published at https://zitabalint.github.io/Second-Milestone-Project-Tic-Tac-Toe/

 ## Media and contents of rules and history